CCIR System B: Colour TV

 System B has variously been used with both the PAL or SECAM colour systems.
 It could have been used with a 625-line variant of the NTSC color system, but apart from possible technical tests in the 1950s, this has never been done officially.

 When used with PAL, the colour subcarrier is 4.43361875 MHz and the sidebands of the PAL signal have to be truncated on the high-frequency side at +570 kHz (matching the rolloff of the luminance signal at +5.0 MHz).
 On the low-frequency side, the full 1.3 MHz sideband is radiated.
 (This behaviour would cause massive U/V crosstalk in the NTSC system, but delay-line PAL hides such artefacts.)

 When used with SECAM, the 'R' lines' carrier is at 4.40625 MHz deviating from +350±18 kHz to -506±25 kHz.
 The 'B' lines' carrier is at 4.250 MHz deviating +506±25 kHz to -350±18 kHz.

 Neither colour encoding system has any effect on the bandwidth of system B as a whole.

 Improved audio

 Enhancements have been made to the specification of System B's audio capabilities over the years.
-The introduction of Zweiton in the 1970s allowed for stereo sound or twin monophonic audio tracks (possibly in different languages for instance).
+The introduction of Zweikanalton in 1981 allowed for stereo sound or twin monophonic audio tracks (possibly in different languages for instance).
 This was implemented by adding a second FM audio subcarrier at +5.74 MHz.
 Alternatively, starting in the late 1980s and early 1990s it became possible to replace the second audio FM subcarrier with a digital signal carrying NICAM sound.
 Either of these extensions to audio capability have eaten into the guard band between channels.
 Zweiton uses an extra 150 kHz.
 The alternative NICAM system uses an extra 500 kHz, and needs to be spaced further from the primary audio subcarrier, thus System B with NICAM has only 150 kHz guard zones between channels.